masashitsubaki/molecularGNN_smiles/README.md

 <p><img src="figures/data_classification.jpeg" width="600" /></p>
 </div>

-If you prepare a dataset with the same format as "data.txt" in a new directory (e.g., dataset/yourdata/original), you can train our GNN using your dataset by the above two commands (1) and (2).
+If you prepare a dataset with the same format (any molecular property can be used!), you can learn a GNN model with your dataset.

 ## How to cite